madhu0505096/SQL-CaseStudies/casestudy1.md

 | C           | 2021-01-01T00:00:00.000Z | ramen        | 1     |
 | C           | 2021-01-01T00:00:00.000Z | ramen        | 1     |

+If you don't want to see all the columns, remove '*' from the select statement and specify the required columns to be displayed.

 ## __Question 4:What is the most purchased item on the menu and how many times was it purchased by all customers?__